wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

     ![Manually trigger a flow called My Text, and Add an input.](../media/03-pick-up-flow-trigger.png)

 1. Select **+ New step**.
-You will now add an AI Builder action.
+You'll now add an AI Builder action.

 ### Search for and add an AI Builder action

-In this example, you will add the AI Builder action that allows sentiment analysis.
+In this example, you'll add the AI Builder action that allows sentiment analysis.
 Choose one of the following options to help you accomplish this task:

 1. In the search field, enter "Analyze sentiment".